 “Welcome, Veronica, to the work of the dead,” the priests chanted.

-Brother Willem motioned for me to bow.
+Brother William motioned for me to bow.
 I kept my shoulders straight and bowed my head, at the neck, like a vulture.

 “Do you vow never to leave this temple except by final death?”
-Brother Willem asked.
+Brother William asked.

 “Do you vow to remain celibate, avoiding all carnal knowledge from now until your final death?”

 I fought back a smirk.
-Either Brother Willem didn’t recognize the hypocrisy, or he knew better how to hide it.
+Either Brother William didn’t recognize the hypocrisy, or he knew better how to hide it.
 He had many years of practice, after all.

 “I do,” I said.